Safeguarding (Quality Payments)

 At least 80 per cent of registered pharmacy professionals working on 29th June must have achieved Level 2 safeguarding status for children and vulnerable adults in the last two years.
 If fewer than five registered professionals are working on 24th November, they all need Level 2 status to achieve the 80 per cent benchmark.
 Make sure staff have completed training and assessment/reassessment between 30th June 2016 and 29th June 2018.

 (Note: Staff who did CPPE training/assessment before 30th June 2016 will need to complete the Level 2 e-assessment before 29th June 2018 to meet the criteria.)

 - Make the relevant declaration in your NHS BSA Quality Payments submission.

-- Keep a record and evidence (e.g. CPPE certificates) in the pharmacy of who has completed Level 2 training and/or revalidation and when they did it.
+- Keep a record and evidence (e.g. CPPE certificates, staff records, pharmacy record) in the pharmacy of who has completed Level 2 training and/or revalidation and when they did it.

 What does 80 per cent of registered pharmacy professionals mean?